 - (USB Connector)

-4-Pin Splitter Connectors: These are meant to be connected and power all your Radiator Fans and ramp them up or down depending on what CPU Temperature is being reported by the Motherboard through the CPU_FAN Header.
+4-Pin Splitter Connectors: These are meant to be connected and power all your Radiator Fans and ramp them up or down depending on what CPU Temperature is reported by the Motherboard through the CPU_FAN Header.

 USB-Connector: The USB-Connector should be plugged into a free USB 2.0 Header on your Motherboard and is meant to control your AIO and any RGB Features through Fan-Software.